 Dallas is a brunch-happy city with seemingly endless restaurant options -- regardless of what our resident nay-sayer Britton Peele thinks.
 Pick your neighborhood or cuisine and there's bound to be a menu to satisfy.
 Same goes for your budget.

-Because we believe paying $5 for a single mimosa is borderline robbery, we've rounded up four places where you can get bubbles and juice on the cheap.
+Because we believe paying $5 for a single mimosa is borderline robbery, we've rounded up six places where you can get bubbles and juice on the cheap.

 Sundown at Granada

 This vegetarian-friendly restaurant on Lower Greenville serves mimosas for $2 by the glass or $9 by the carafe Saturdays and Sundays from 11 a.m. to 4 p.m.
 If you're particular about the champagne-to-orange juice ratio, just ask your server for the juice on the side.
 Stand out brunch bites at Sundown include Wake-Up Wraps (bacon or brisket, scrambled eggs, black beans, white cheddar cheese) and Hammered Goat Frittata, which comes loaded with drunken mushrooms, goat cheese, mozzarella, rosemary and truffle oil.